Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 While $E$ is only conserved for Eq.~\eqref{GoldEq2}, in the absence of the dynamic tidal torque (i.e. if the planet is perfectly rigid), the energy will oscillate only slightly about some conserved mean value for the system given by Eq.~\eqref{GoldEq1}.
 It turns out that the energy quantity is quite useful for many reasons, and this will be discussed later in the paper.

 In contrast to the gravitational torque of the primary body on the permanent mass asymmetry of its satellite, the ``dynamic" tidal torque denotes the torque on the lagging asymmetric bulge raised by the tides.
-The dynamic tidal torque can be written as below:\cite{SSD_1999,Goldreich_TAJ1966}
+The dynamic tidal torque is written below using the MacDonald tidal assumption, which was originally made in Goldreich and Peale \citep{MacDonaldTidal,SSD_1999,Goldreich_TAJ1966}:

 where $k_{2}$ is the second degree tidal Love number, $Q_{s}$ is the satellite's specific tidal dissipation factor, $G$ is the gravitational constant, and $R_{s}$ is the satellite radius.
-It can be shown that this tidal torque influences the total energy as below:
+We defer to a discussion in Section 2.4.3 that the MacDonald tidal torque is fairly simplistic, and a use of the more complex Darwin-Kaula tidal torque model can be more reflective of real rheologies \citep{EfroimskyTidal}.